samueljon/poc-sandbox-kind/README.md

 ## Introduction

 This is a proof-of-concept installation with kind.
-The purpose of this POC is to be able to test the basic functionality of ArgoCD and Crossplane on your own laptop.
+The purpose of this POC is to be able to test the basic functionality of ArgoCD, Crossplane and Kro on your own laptop.

 ## How to run